zhengjunyao-work/arc24/docs/modeling/Iteration_37_optimize_code_generation.md

 - [ ] What is the best prompt?
 Is there any difference?
 - [ ] Is it helpful to learn to do other tasks?
 - [ ] Do the results improve if we do test-time fine-tuning?
+- [ ] What if I train on omniarc just on the default task?